 Shepherd chic.
 Ok, we made that one up, but it’s true there’s no need to dress up here – this is a working farm, after all.

 The hotel’s restaurant, Alentejo, has a refined rustic look, with stripped-wood tables and a timber-clad bar.
 On the far side of the room are a series of custom-made shelves displaying all the objects that were found when this building was cleared out – a sort of generational history told through family heirlooms.
 The food is focused around time-honoured dishes that let the flavours of Alentejo shine; tradition and authenticity are at the root of everything here, but the kitchen isn’t afraid of a little contemporary flair to keep things interesting.
 We’d recommend the partridge, which is prepared to a recipe that once belonged to José's grandmother; it's not only delicious, but also captures what this hotel is all about: the land and the family’s relationship with it.
+From mid-spring to autumn, when the kitchen garden is at its most fertile, dine alongside it at Hortelão, a seasonal alfresco eatery where organic veal, acorn-fed pork and such are grilled up with home-grown veggies for dinners with views of sundown and starry skies.

 The bar is in the impressive lobby area, which has a sculptured ceiling and arched columns that create a corridor the length of the room.
 You’ll find the bottles and shakers at the far end of this – the light at the end of the tunnel, if you will.
 Like all the other rooms, it's stripped to the basics: the standout features are the elegant woodwork on the bar front and the contemporary lights that dangle overhead.
 Tasting the estate's own wines is obligatory, but if you’re looking for something slightly stronger, try the Quince Veltvet a slightly herbal blend of Portuguese brandy and fennel liqueur that’s a true taste of Alentejo.
+There's also a seasonal outdoor bar (open from mid-spring to mid-autumn) that serves guests relaxing by the pool.

 Room service is available between 11pm and 7.30am.
 The menu is focused around hearty comfort foods such as soups, sandwiches, traditional sausages and home-made cakes.